leematthewshome/robotAI_python3/README.md

 --install these python modules (activate virtual environment first if using)

-pip3 install flask
+sudo pip3 install flask

 --install pythion libraries leveraged by various modules

 ///this one seems to error : pip3 install semantic

-pip3 install pytz
+sudo pip3 install pytz

-pip3 install PyDictionary
+sudo pip3 install PyDictionary

 * note that some errors seem to result when installing falsk but these seem to be OK

-pip3 install requests
+sudo pip3 install requests

-pip3 install serial
+sudo pip3 install serial